raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 - Adjusted some wording here and there
 - Optimized minimap a little bit
 - Wave now animates properly in Options screen
--->
+- Fixed softlock that would occur by leaving at a specific time during the race intro -->
 ## Version 1.0.2
 ### December 19th, 2024